USFWS/southeast/site/content/articles/with-disc-and-torch-restoring-grassland-history.md

     alt: 'Guy pointing, Richard Crossett points to a skein of snow geese crossing high above the Howell Tract.'
     caption: 'Richard Crossett points to a skein of snow geese crossing high above the Howell Tract.
 Photo credit Dan Chapman, USFWS.'
 tags:
-    - 'Arkansas'
+    - Arkansas
+    - 'Cache River National Wildife Refuge'
     - 'Central Arkansas National Wildlife Refuge Complex'
-    - 'Cache River National Wildife Refuge'
-    - 'Eastern grasslands'
+    - 'Eastern Grasslands'
+    - Hunting
+    - 'Migratory Birds'
     - 'Red Hills'
     - 'Red Hills Salamander'
-    - 'Hunting'
-    - 'Migratory birds'

-updated: 'April 26th, 2021'
+updated: 'April 27th, 2021'
 ---

-**Augusta, Arkansas –** --

-The old rice plantation isn’t much to look at to the untrained eye.
+**Augusta, Arkansas** - The old rice plantation isn’t much to look at to the untrained eye.
 It’s dinner-table flat with waist-high grasses and clumps of saltbush.
 A few young oaks sit, forlornly, in the middle of the 200-acre field.
 The bottomland forest lining the Cache River is a mile away.

 To Richard Crossett, though, the so-called Howell Tract is beautiful.
 Crossett, you see, sees things differently.
 He’s a wildlife biologist with the U.S. Fish and Wildlife Service whose job is to restore the beaten-down rice field to its pre-agricultural splendor.